New campgrounds, facilities increase revenue by 15% at SC parks - South Carolina Radio Network

 He said the park service has been trying to meet visitors’ demand for activities such as kayaking, canoeing, biking, hiking and 5K events.
 It also has been adding more campgrounds and facilities that generate revenue.

-“Part of the increase in our revenue is being reflected by some of the new facilities that we’ve been able to put in in the last six months,” Gaines said.
-“A good example of that is that we have an additional campground at Huntington Beach and so numbers for our camping have really jumped up.”

-Additional new amenities include a campground under construction at Lake Wateree, cabins at Dreher Island and expanding the splash pad at Sesquicentennial State Park to year-round operation.
+Additional new amenities include a campground under construction at Lake Wateree, cabins at Dreher Island and expanding the splash pad at Sesquicentennial State Park to become a year-round operation.

-“What we’re hoping for is with these revenue generators that we’re in the process of building, and if we can get some breaks from Mother Nature and not have some disastrous years like we’ve had in the last two or three years with storms and wildfires, that we’re really, really close (to becoming self-sufficient),” Gaines said.
+“What we’re hoping for is with these revenue generators that we’re in the process of building, and if we can get some breaks from Mother Nature, that we’re really, really close (to becoming self-sufficient),” Gaines said.

 The park service is working to generate enough of its own operating revenues so as not to require funding from the state legislature.
 Gaines said the service is in the 90th percentile for financing.